Is it safe for travelers to visit Italy? - Local News 8

 The novel coronavirus may have originated in Wuhan, China, but it’s since spread to more than 30 countries across the world.

-Despite significant efforts to contain the virus, the number of cases outside Asia have shot up over the past week, with Italy currently experiencing the largest outbreak outside of Asia.
+Despite significant efforts to contain the virus, the number of cases outside Asia have shot up over the past week, with Italy currently experiencing the largest outbreak in Europe.

-During a press briefing on Monday, Angelo Borrelli, head of the country’s Civil Protection agency, confirmed that five people have died and at least 219 others have been infected with coronavirus in Italy.
+During a press briefing on Tuesday, Angelo Borrelli, head of the country’s Civil Protection agency, confirmed that seven people have died and at least 283 have been infected with coronavirus in Italy.

-According to Borrelli, there are 167 cases in the northern Italian region of Lombardy.
+According to Borrelli, there are 212 cases in the northern Italian region of Lombardy and 38 in neighboring Veneto.
+There is one case in Sicily, the first occurrence of the virus in southern Italy.

 “We still cannot identify patient zero, so it’s difficult to forecast possible new cases,” Borrelli said at another news conference on Sunday.

-These recent developments have left travelers preparing to visit the country with many questions.
+These recent developments have left those preparing to visit the country with many questions.

 So is it still safe for travelers to visit Italy?